Allium siculum

 Allium siculum (syn.
-Nectaroscordum siculum), known as honey garlic, Sicilian honey lily, Sicilian honey garlic, or Mediterranean bells, is a European and Turkish species of plant in the genus Allium.
-It is native to the regions around the Mediterranean and Black Seas, and grown in other regions as an ornamental and as a culinary herb.
+Nectaroscordum siculum), known as honey garlic, Sicilian honey lily, Sicilian honey garlic, or Mediterranean bells, is a species of plant in the genus Allium.
+Native to parts of Europe and the Middle East, the species is grown commercially as an ornamental and culinary herb.

 Description

-It has showy clusters of gracefully drooping bell-shaped blossoms produced in May to early June sitting atop a tall green stem, to 1.2 m in height.
+It has showy clusters of gracefully drooping bell-shaped blossoms produced in May to early June sitting atop a tall green stem, up to 1.2 m in height.
 The florets (blossoms), suspended on long drooping pedicels, are cream colored with a maroon streak down each petal, have white flared tips, and are tinted green at the base.
 The blossoms are followed by decorative, erect seed pods in late summer.
 The blue-gray foliage is triangular in cross-section and strongly twisting along the length of the ascending leaves.
-A penetrating, skunky odor is released when the plant is cut.
+A penetrating, sulfuric odor is released when any part of this plant is cut or handled.

 Distribution and habitat

-Allium siculum is native to Turkey, Iran, Crimea, Greece, Bulgaria, Romania, southern France including Corsica, and Italy (Basilicata, Abruzzo, Umbria, Toscana, Sicily, Sardinia), growing in damp, shady woods.
+Allium siculum is native to Turkey, Iran, Crimea, Greece, Bulgaria, Romania, southern France including Corsica, and Italy (Basilicata, Abruzzo, Umbria, Toscana, Sicily, Sardinia), growing in damp, shady woodland areas.

 Taxonomy

-Allium siculum is a member of a small subgenus Nectaroscordum of Allium, which consists of only this species and Allium tripedale.
+Allium siculum is a member of the Allium subgenus Nectaroscordum, which consists of only this species and Allium tripedale.